FREQUENTLY ASKED QUESTIONS

 First day after you take it off:

 You want this tattoo to dry after taking things off.
-Just clean it once or twice in your day.
+Just clean it once or twice a day at most.
 Repeat if you happen to get it dirty or rub it on a dirty surface, but otherwise just leave it alone to “do its thing” and heal.

 Second day after you take it off:

-Starting the second day, you may start putting a tiny bit of lotion on your tattoo after you wash it, with clean hands of course.
-You want the skin to breathe, so a very light amount, just so it looks like a light sheen.
+Starting the second day, you may start putting a small amount of lotion on your tattoo after you wash it, with clean hands of course.
+You want the skin to breathe, just so it looks like a light sheen.

 Around Day 3-4:

-The tattoo usually flakes similar to a sunburn, dries up, and you may even get a scab.
-This is totally normal as well as how itchy it will be.
+The tattoo’s top layer of skin usually flakes similar to a sunburn, and this is totally normal as well as how itchy it will be.

 It is very important that you do not pick at the scabs/flakes.
 This may result in ink loss or even scar tissue.